Fallen Hero

 "Fallen Hero" is the twenty-third aired episode (production #123) of the television series Star Trek: Enterprise.
+The episode first aired May 8, 2002, on UPN as a double-bill followed by "Desert Crossing".

 Captain Archer is ordered to transport Vulcan Ambassador V'Lar from a planet where her integrity has been called into question.

-The episode first aired May 8, 2002, on UPN as a double-bill followed by "Desert Crossing".

 Plot

 After ten months without a break, Sub-Commander T'Pol notes efficiency on board Enterprise is down, and suggests shore leave on Risa.
 Captain Archer agrees.
 En route, Archer receives a transmission from Admiral Forrest, informing him of a Vulcan Ambassador in need of extradition.
 With the closest Vulcan starship over a week away Enterprise is ordered to retrieve and deliver her to the Vulcan cruiser Sh'Raan.

 Arriving at Mazar, Archer and T'Pol are surprised to hear the Ambassador has been expelled for abuse of her position.
 Archer is called to the bridge and speaks to a Mazarite captain who requests that V'Lar be returned for further questioning.
 Archer stalls for time to contact Starfleet, but the Mazarite ship opens fire.
 The Enterprise's phase cannons disable the enemy ship's engines, allowing Enterprise to escape.
 Confronting V'Lar, Archer finds her unwilling to reveal more, stating that it is a matter for Vulcan High Command only.
-Archer then orders Ensign Mayweather to set a course to return to Mazar.
+Petulant about the history of Vulcans withholding information, Archer orders Ensign Mayweather to set a course to return to V'Lar to the terrorists on Mazar.